Yandex Cloud

 chmod +x ./cf-cleanup/pack.sh

 4. In the delta-prefixes.txt file, specify the paths to the Object Storage bucket folders with temporary Delta Lake files.
-Make sure each path is given in a new line in the following format:
+Make sure to provide each path in a new line in the following format:

 BucketName Mode PathPrefix

-The Mode field may take the following values:
+The Mode field can take the following values:

 • W: Warehouse, path for storing multiple databases.